Xevion/banner/README.md

 - ICS Download (get a ICS download of your classes with location & timing perfectly - set for every class you're in)
 - Multi-term Querying (currently the backend for searching is kinda weird)
 - Full Autocomplete for Every Search Option
-- Metrics, Log Query, Priviledged Error Feedback
+- Metrics, Log Query, Privileged Error Feedback
 - Search for Classes
     - Major, Professor, Location, Name, Time of Day
 - Subscribe to Classes